nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 1) MR_SET_FACTOR1 command event.
 When the command is received, `MathReceiver` should emit an event with the updated factor.
 The event should be throttled (i.e. stop emitting) after three invocations.
 Normally, throttling is used to prevent event floods if there a endlessly repeating condition.
 2) MR_UPDATED_FACTOR2 event.
 When the factor2 parameter (see below) is updated, `MathReceiver` should emit an event with the updated value.
 3) MR_OPERATION_PERFORMED event.
-When the component receives a request to perform the operation, it should emit an EVR with the arguments and operation.
+When the component receives a request to perform the operation, it should emit an event with the arguments and operation.
 4) MR_THROTTLE_CLEARED in response to the MR_CLEAR_EVENT_THROTTLE command above.

 ### 1.2.3 Channels